Brandon-Schuster/Music_Downloader/README.md

    - g.
 In the `Edit Environment variable` page, click new
    - h.
 Add the path to `ffmpeg\bin`. **Make sure it is to the bin folder!**
    - i.
 Test functionality with this command in cmd prmpt: `ffmpeg -version`
+4. Install required Python libraries
+	- a.
+Install Pillow and eyed3: `pip install Pillow and eyed3`

 Note: I will implement an installer with all of these in the future, or I will just include them with the program.